- Home

 When placing a horse up for Auction, you will be asked to state a minimum price, also known as a 'reserve'.
 This establishes the lowest bid that may be placed by any prospective buyer - but beware, set the reserve too high and you might not get any bids!
 The maximum reserve for your Auction is established by the Auction Officials based on an assessment of your horse, but this is often an over-estimation of the horses' value so it may be wise to check the market and decide what your horse is worth, or maybe compare against some recent sales.

-If you purchase stud rights to a horse, you will have 7 days from the completion of the Auction in which to service your mare (See Breeding).
+In both of these situations, the horse will no doubt be in a lesser medical/physical condition than when they were advertised on auction.
+Buyer beware!If you purchase stud rights to a horse, you will have 7 days from the completion of the Auction in which to service your mare (See Breeding).
 After this 7 day period, the rights will expire!

 From the completion of the Stud Auction through to the expiry of the 7 day period (or until the rights have been used by the buyer), the owner of the Stable will be unable to Sell the horse or to give it away.

 Each week, you'll have the opportunity to attend yearling sales - hoping to find that young gem that you can nurture and train into a genuine champion!
-You can visit at any time you have the money and the urge, as long as it has been 7 full days since your last search.
+You can visit at any time you have the money and the urge, as long as it has been 6 days since your last search.
 Also, it should be mentioned that although these horses are "yearlings", in the world of Track King horses are 'born' as a 2 year old.

 So, when it's time to search for a (two)-yearling, you firstly select which of the 15 Local tracks you want to scour to find the best yearling you can.
 No matter how many tracks you travel to, you'll only bring home the best one you could find - but the more places you travel to the better the chance of a skilful foal.
+The quality of horse that you find when searching for a Yearling is also noticeably improved by one of the Specialist Facilities - the Yearling Scout Network.
+(See Specialist Facilities)

 As with everything, there is a small cost involved to travel to each track which must be paid before you can head off for your search.
 And of course, you must have spare room in your stable to agist this horse!
 (See Stable agistment).
 This page also contains an Owners Club feature (See Owners Club)